formtools/core/README.md

 - Everything up to *Form Tools Core 2.2.7* supports PHP 4.3 - 5.x.
 - Form Tools Core 3.0.0 supports PHP 5.3 and later.

+Like the project? :star: the repo!
+Or [donate](https://formtools.org/donate/).
+Or both!

 ## Branches

 - The `master` branch contains the latest work being done on 3.1. `master` is not production ready.